zespere/wwhelix/README.md

 # wwhelix
 Helix inspired plugin for pragtical code editor, written to suit my personal needs.

+TODO:
+- Select when navigating with `w` and `b` while in normal
+- Visual mode working with already existing keybinds
+- Add `g+h` and `g+l` for navigating to the left/right side of a line

 ## Features

 **Normal Mode (Navigation):**